two4teezee/two4teezee.github.io/src/content/posts/25-08-23-trials-mode/trials-mode.md

 This might be a useful resource for someone attempting to develop an Ikemen GO module.
 ## Initializing a Module
 The first thing necessary for initializing a module is to have the right hooks added in.
+If you have functionality that needs to run when any game mode or existing function is running, this is the way to do it.
+For instance, Trials Mode needs to read in files, draw graphical elements, and monitor for hits.
+I also implemented functionality on the Select Screen to darken portraits for characters without Trials definition files.
+So, Trial Mode's hook statements look like this:
 ```lua
 hook.add("loop#trials", "f_trialsMode", start.f_trialsMode)
 hook.add("start.f_selectScreen", "f_trialsSelectScreen", start.f_trialsSelectScreen)